-For a burger bun, you really want a bread that is soft and gives when you bite into it.
-Harder breads squeeze the ingredients of your sandwich out the sides, creating a big, albeit often delicious, mess.
-This bun is perfect for making BBQ Jackfruit aka Vegan BBQ “Pulled Pork,” and my wonderfully delicious veggie sandwich made from a variety of sweet, soft veggies and topped with sour, crisp fermented veggies.
+For a burger bun, you want bread that is soft and gives when you bite into it.
+Harder bread squeezes the ingredients of your sandwich out the sides, creating a big, albeit often delicious, mess.
+This bun recipe is perfect for making vegan barbecue “pulled pork” sandwiches from jackfruit, and my wonderfully delicious veggie sandwich made from a variety of sweet, soft marinated root vegetables and topped with sour, crisp fermented veggies.
 Look for my posts on BBQ Jackfruit aka Vegan “Pulled pork” and my astonishingly delicious Veggie Sandwich.

 IMPORTANT NOTE ABOUT MEASUREMENTS!!

 You can attain the same result by transferring your flour from a bag to a large bowl and stirring it with a wire whisk.
 Then, take the flour out a heaping tablespoon at a time and gently fill your measuring cup.
-DO NOT SCOOP THE FLOUR OUT WITH THE MEASURING CUP!
+Do not scoop the flour out with the measuring cup!
 This will pack the flour and result in more flour than called for in the recipe.
-Using the back of a knife, rake it across the top of your measuring cup until you have an even cup.
-Transfer to your mixing bowl and continue this process until you have the right number of cups in your mixing bowl.
+Using the back of a knife, rake it across the top of your measuring cup until you have an even cup of flour.
+Transfer to a mixing bowl and continue this process until you have the right number of cups in your mixing bowl.
 Now you can put the flour you aren’t using back into your storage bag or container for later use.

 Combine the sugar and water in a small bowl and microwave for 30-45 seconds.
 Stir to dissolve.
 Set aside to cool.

 In a large mixing bowl or bread bowl, stir the brown sugar, and water in a large measuring cup until combined.
 Stir in yeast and allow to rest until frothy.
 If the yeast does not become active within 10 minutes, it is likely bad.
 Throw it out and begin again.

-While the yeast is activating, in a Vitamix or Cuisanart blend milk, salt, and avocado until creamy.
+While the yeast is activating, in a Vitamix or Cuisinart, blend milk, salt, and avocado until creamy.
 Stir into bowl with yeast.

 Cover with plastic, a clean towel or even a dinner plate and allow to rise for one to two hours or until doubled in size.
 Deflate ball of dough and weigh.
-Divide by 10.
+Divide by ten.
 Each bun should weight somewhere between 147.5 and 149 grams.

-Form balls and press into a four-inch disc.
-Place each disc into the middle of a 4-inch greased springform pan.
+Form balls and press into four-inch discs.
+Place each disc in the middle of a 4-inch greased springform pan.
 Brush tops with eggless wash, cover with a clean cloth and allow to double in size.
 While they are rising, preheat oven to 355º.

 Brush again with eggless wash and sprinkle with oats and sesame seeds.
 Bake in preheated oven for seven minutes, turn the trays around and switch oven shelves.
 Cook for another seven minutes.

-Allow to cool for 5 minutes in springform pans.
+Allow to cool for five minutes in springform pans.
 Resist the temptation to eat these while they are hot.
 Release and carefully remove buns.
 (Alright, you can have one!)
 Transfer to a cooling rack and allow to cool thoroughly.
-Breads continue to cook as they cool so this is an important step.
+Bread continue to cook as they cool so this is an important step.
 Allow to cool thoroughly before cutting.
 Enjoy!